ItsAsbreuk/itsa-react-filedownloadbutton/README.md

 #### How it works:
 In case the browser does not support `blob` (IE9-), then the download will be done by a simple a-href, targetting a new window for the downloadfile.

-However, in all modern browsers, the file-download will go through the `saveAs` feature.
-In practice, the a-href will be default-prevented and an ajax GET-request will be initiated.
+However, in all modern browsers, the file-download will go through the `FileSaver` feature, which is delevired by `node-safe-filesaver` In practice, the a-href will be default-prevented and an ajax GET-request will be initiated.

 ## How to use: